International E-road network in Greece: Proposed changes

-The E55 will be rerouted away from the EO9 between Mintilogli and Pyrgos, when the next southern extension of the A5 motorway opens: according to To Vima on 29 April 2024, the expected completion date is by the end of 2025.
-In the long term, the E55 will follow the A5 to Oichalia via Kalo Nero, replacing the EO9 and EO9a.

-The E65 will be rerouted away from the EO3 between Kozani and Lamia, when the last section of the A3 between Kalabaka and Kipoureio opens: the revised route will follow the A2 (Egnatia Odos) towards Kipoureio, and then the A3 itself towards Anthili via Trikala, where it joins the A1.
+The E65 is planned to be realigned away from the EO3 between Kozani and Lamia, following the completion of the A3 in July 2026.
+The realignment requires amending Annex I, because the revised route will no longer serve Larissa and Domokos (as currently defined): it instead follows the A2 (Egnatia Odos) towards Kipoureio, and then the A3 itself towards Anthili via Trikala, where it joins the A1.

 If the A5 is extended from Pedini to Kakavia, the E853 will be rerouted via the extension and connect with the E90, E92 and E951 at Pedini instead of Ioannina.

 Original network (1950–1989)

 Greece acceded to the 1950 Declaration on the Construction of Main International Traffic Arteries on 1 July 1952: the original E-road network in Greece consisted of eight E-roads, with the E5 and E20 overlapping between Gefyra and Lagyna via Thessaloniki.

 The following table lists the original E-road network, as it was when Greece acceded to the AGR in 1989: places in italics are intersections with European routes that did not appear in the 1950 Declaration and its amendments.